Saturday, August 17, 2024

 Dongshan Coal Mine Ruins 東山煤礦礦坑遺跡 and Jinfeng Hill

 Remains of the Xizhi coal industry just a short walk from historic Wudu Train Station.
 These days Xizhi is known for high-rise apartment buildings and the electronics industry but it was once part of Taiwan's coal trade.
 The heritage building site and coal mine ruins are reached by crossing a pedestrian bridge over the Keelung River and meandering through neighborhood alleys.
 The route described in this post also climbs to Lingpu Temple 靈菩寺 on top of a short hill that nevertheless has a great view.
-It's also possible to visit a medium sized pond popular with local fisherman or to a famous local landmark: Starlight Bridge where there are riverside bike paths and playgrounds.
+It's also possible to visit a medium sized pond popular with local fisherman or a famous local landmark: Starlight Bridge where there are riverside bike paths and playgrounds.
 This is a family friendly walk but watch out for the vexing mosquitos at the coal mine.

 Distance/Time: 4.1 km/ 1 hour 55 mins.
 More details as well as a map can be found here on my ramblr account.